 The National Federation of the Blind of Minnesota announces our Joyce and Tom Scanlan 2022 scholarship program.
 Applications are being accepted until April 15.
 This year we will be awarding one scholarship for $2,000 and one scholarship for $1,500 to qualified applicants.
-In addition to the monetary award, winners will have the opportunity to attend the annual convention of the National Federation of the Blind during July 5-10 at our expense in New Orleans this year.
-At the convention, scholarship winners will have the chance to interact other blind students from throughout the country and gain valuable insights into succeeding as blind people.
-Additionally, both winners are required, at our expense, to attend the National Federation of the Blind of Minnesota convention in the fall, November 5-7, 2021, in Bloomington, Minnesota.
+In addition to the monetary award, winners will have the opportunity to attend the Annual Convention of the National Federation of the Blind during July 5-10 at our expense in New Orleans this year.
+At the convention, scholarship winners will have the chance to meet other blind students from throughout the country and gain valuable insights into succeeding as blind people.
+Additionally, both winners are required, at our expense, to attend the National Federation of the Blind of Minnesota convention in the fall, tentatively scheduled for November 4-6 in Bloomington, Minnesota.
 The scholarships will be presented at the banquet of this convention.
 Our state conventions were "virtual conventions" in 2020 and 2021, and final decisions will be made closer to the scheduled date whether our convention is virtual or we can meet in person.
 In either case, scholarships will be awarded.

-Candidates must be students who are legally blind and attending a post-secondary school full-time in Minnesota.
-In order to apply for a scholarship, complete the online scholarship application and email the additional required documents and send them to email@example.com.
+Candidates must be students who are legally blind and attending a post-secondary school full-time or part-time in Minnesota.
+In order to apply for a scholarship, complete the online application atonline scholarship application.
+Be sure to include the additional required documents and send them to email@example.com.
 A Microsoft Word version of this information and application can also be requested through the same email address.

 If it is necessary to send this information on paper, mail to:

 The following documents must also be supplied: